sebinside/skates-bundles/README.md

 ## Bundle-specific Requirements and Usage

-For bundle-spcific requirements, custom installation hints, and notes on the usage, please refer to the bundle folders' *README* files.
+For bundle-specific requirements, custom installation hints, and notes on the usage, please refer to the bundle folders' *README* files.